Jollywatt/jollywatt.github.io/_posts/2023-01-09-daylight-hours-formula.md

 ## Incorporating seasons

-In reality, the Earth’s tilt is not exactly toward or away from the sun, because it orbits the sun while its axis of rotation remains fixed.
+In reality, the Earth’s tilt is not exactly toward or away from the sun, because it orbits the sun while its titled axis of rotation remains fixed.

 At the northern summer solstice, the north pole is tilted toward the sun.
 Let $$ω$$ be the angle of the Earth’s course around the sun from this point.